-- The institutionalized person's spouse. - The institutionalized person's child, if the child meets at least one of the following criteria: - The child is under the age of 21. - The child is blind or permanently and totally disabled. - The child resided in the institutionalized person's home for at least two years immediately before the institutionalized person moved to a medical institution, and provided care that allowed the institutionalized person to reside at home rather than in the institution for the entire two years immediately before the institutionalized person moved to a medical institution.
+- The institutionalized person's spouse. - The institutionalized person's child if at least one of the following criteria is met: - o The child is under the age of 21. - The child is blind or permanently and totally disabled. - The child resided in the institutionalized person's home for at least two years immediately before the institutionalized person moved to a medical institution, and provided care that allowed the institutionalized person to reside at home rather than in the institution for the entire two years immediately before the institutionalized person moved to a medical institution.
 The child's provision of care must be verified by a notarized statement from the institutionalized person's physician or someone else who has personal knowledge of the circumstances.
-A notarized statement from the child is not sufficient. - The institutionalized person's sibling, if the sibling meets both of the following criteria: - The sibling resided in the institutionalized person's home for at least one year immediately before the institutionalized person moved to a medical institution.
+A notarized statement from the child is not sufficient.
+The homestead transfer does not have to take place after the provision of care in order to be an allowed divestment. - The institutionalized person's sibling if both of the following criteria are met:

-The sibling has a verified equity or ownership interest in the home.
+- The sibling resided in the institutionalized person's home for at least one year immediately before the institutionalized person moved to a medical institution. - The sibling has a verified equity or ownership interest in the home.
 The equity or ownership interest must be verified by documentation such as a copy of the deed or land contract.
 The sibling's name on the document is not sole proof, so other documentation such as canceled checks and receipts may be needed.